Program to check if a string is palindrome or not my_str = 'aIbohPhoBiA' # make it suitable for caseless comparison my_str = my_str.casefold() # reverse the string rev_str = reversed(my_str) # check if the string is equal to its reverse if list(my_str) == list(rev_str): print("The string is a palind

-A palindrome is a string which is same read forward or backwards.
+A palindrome is a string that is the same read forward or backward.

-For example: "dad" is the same in forward or reverse direction.
-Another example is "aibohphobia" which literally means, an irritable fear of palindromes.
+"dad" is the same in forward or reverse direction.
+Another example is "aibohphobia", which literally means, an irritable fear of palindromes.

 Note: To test the program, change the value of my_str in the program.

 In this program, we have taken a string stored in my_str.